HillaryDanan/abstraction-intelligence/README.md

 - **Error structure:** When failing, does output preserve structural coherence or collapse randomly?
 - **Generalization pattern:** Does performance track training distribution boundaries (interpolation) or extend beyond (construction)?

+**On falsifiability:** The framework predicts *qualitative* signatures (error structure, systematicity), not just quantitative differences.
+But edge cases will be contested—any improvement could be framed as “more coverage” and any failure as “insufficient construction.”
+The clearest tests are systematicity and error structure, which are harder to explain away.
+Honest acknowledgment: some cases will be genuinely ambiguous.

 -----

 ## Embeddedness